mlcommons/tiny/v0.1/training/anomaly_detection/README.md

 The description of the original challenge is available at: http://dcase.community/challenge2020/task-unsupervised-detection-of-anomalous-sounds

+This directory contains the original code, extended with
+- wrapper scripts for the MLCommons training process,
+- more pre-processing options and scripts,
-The original code was extended with TFLite conversion and verification.
+- TFLite conversion and quantization scripts,
+- verification scripts for the quantized model,

-Besides the training scripts, the repository also contains the pre-trained version of the reference model and its converted versions.
+- the pre-trained version of the reference model, it's TFLite converted versions, and it's quantized versions.

 ## Quick start

+Pre-trained models with validation logs are readily available in the `trained_models` folder.

-Run the following commands to go through the whole training and validation process
+To go through the whole training and validation process, instead, run the following commands:

 ``` Bash
 # Download training data from Zenodo